kblomqvist/kblomqvist.github.com/_posts/2013-03-21-creating-beatiful-command-line-interfaces-for-embedded-systems-part1.md

 Testing with Aery32
 -------------------
-Testing docopt with [Aery32](http://www.aery32.com) was quite simple (being one of the authors the choose of platform was obvious).
+Testing docopt with [Aery32](http://www.aery32.com) was quite simple (being one of the authors the choice of platform was obvious).
 I copied the *example/docopt.c* file from the docopt.c repository and placed it to my Aery32 project folder.
 I then took the Serial Port class driver example file from Aery32 framework to be my *main.cpp* and modified